euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 We can now define the data structure of an acquisition so called later a *virtual slide*.
 A virtual slide is made of a mosaic of fields of view and a set of attributes that constitute the so called *slide header*.
-Examples of attributes are a slide identifier, a date of acquisition or an assay type.
+Examples of attributes are a slide identifier, a date of acquisition or a type of assay.

 The mosaic is a set of colour fields of view made of a mosaic index :math:`(r,c)`, a stagger position :math:`(x,y,z)`, a colour index :math:`w` and an image array of unsigned 16-bit integers.
-To store images in memory, the Numpy [Numpy]_ library is well appropriate since it maps efficiently a C linear array data structure on Python.

 From this mosaic of field of views, we can imagine to reconstruct the slide image once and for all and produce a giant image, where we could use for this purpose the BigTIFF [BigTIFF]_ extension to